isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 you might be tempted to think that preorders are just tools that are sorta like ordering or equality.
 Not so.
 Let's look at another example to break that intuition.

-Consider a graph (as in a network, not like a plot.)
+Consider a graph (as in a network, not like a plot).
 Math textbooks often begin their discussion around graphs with the telltale phrase:

 > Let $G = (V, E)$ be a graph with vertices $V$ and edges $E$.